ThomasWorkOnline/Quark/README.md

 2. After cloning this repository, run the script `GenVisualStudioSolution20xx_Win.bat` located under `Scripts/Windows`.
 3. Open the Visual Studio solution and hit build!
 Build for your desired configuration(s).
 4. Run `GenInclude_Win.bat`.
 This will generate the `include` directory alongside the `lib` folder.<br />
-NOTE: *`GenInclude_Win.bat` will only copy files, so make sure the application is compiled for your desired platform.*
+Note: *`GenInclude_Win.bat` will only copy files, so make sure the application is compiled for your desired platform.*

 5. Link the appropriate libraries for your application (on Visual Studio, you will need to link the Debug, Release and Dist binaries seperately depending on your configuration).<br />